-Walking and cycling (‘active travel’) as part of daily routines can promote moderate physical activity, improving overall health and wellbeing.
-Yet physiological or cognitive changes associated with ageing can make active travel more problematic for older people.
-Barriers in the built environment for example poorly maintained pavements, slippery or icy surfaces and poor places to cross the road can make the environment very difficult for older people to walk or cycle in.
-Streets and roads around the world tend to be designed most prominently for vehicles and there is a need to create spaces to separate vehicles from walking and cycling, where possible, to reduce danger, psychological intrusion and noise.
-Spaces must be made legible and attractive to encourage older people to walk and cycle too.
+Walking and cycling (‘active travel’) as part of daily routines can promote moderate physical activity.
+However, barriers in the built environment, for example poorly maintained pavements, can make the environment very difficult for older people to walk or cycle in.
+Streets and roads around the world tend to be designed most prominently for vehicles and there is a need to create spaces to separate vehicles from walking and cycling, where possible, to reduce danger, pollution and noise.
 With regards to norms, where walking and cycling is part of a culture, more older people walk and cycle.
 Better governance is needed to manage the different stakeholders and users of the built environment and give more power to vulnerable users, such as older people.

 Introduction

-This chapter will provide an overview of the opportunities and barriers that transport provides for promoting physical activity in later life.
-This will include discussion of older people’s patterns of using physically active modes of transport (walking, cycling, and walking with using public transport) compared with sedentary modes of transport (use of cars).

 Maintaining mobility in later life is important for maintaining health and wellbeing.
 It enables older people to stay in close contact with family and friends and reduce loneliness.
 It keeps people connected to neighbourhoods, reducing isolation through affording access to services, shops and facilities and allows people to engage in sports and leisure (WHO, 1999).
 Walking and cycling (‘active travel’) as part of daily routines can promote moderate physical activity, improving overall health and wellbeing (WHO, 1999; Saelens et al., 2003).

-In the wealthy Western world we live in a hypermobile society where connections to family, friends, work, services, shops and hospitals require further distances than ever before to be traversed.
-Consequently, on the whole, this is most conveniently met through the use of private vehicles.
-This is especially true for people who may have mobility difficulties due to age that make walking, cycling or even using a bus more problematic.
+In the wealthy Western world people live in a hypermobile society where people must traverse further distances than ever before to stay connected to family and friends and to be able to access work, services, shops and hospitals.
+Consequently this is most conveniently met through the use of carsThis is especially true for people who may have mobility difficulties due to age that make walking, cycling and using a bus more problematic and is especially true in rural areas poorly served by public transport and with dispersed services and shops (Parkhurst et al., 2014).
 Unsurprisingly, there has been an unprecedented growth in the use of private mechanised mobility among the older population in most wealthy countries, most notably a huge increase in driver licences held among older people and also the number of miles driven.

 Active Travel: Walking and cycling